papillonbits/papillonbits/README.md

                   <blockquote style="margin: 0; padding: 0 24px">
                     🔖 JsPrettier is a Sublime Text Plug-in for Prettier, the opinionated code formatter.<br />
                     🔖 JsPrettier is compatible with both Sublime Text 2 and 3, and all supported Operating Systems.<br />
-                    🔖 The easiest and recommended way to install Js​Prettier is using <a style="color: #006400;" href="https://packagecontrol.io/packages/JsPrettier">Package Control</a>.<br />
+                    🔖 The easiest and recommended way to install Js Prettier is using <a style="color: #006400;" href="https://packagecontrol.io/packages/JsPrettier">Package Control</a>.<br />
                   </blockquote>
                 </details>
                 <details>